lujjjh/gates/README.md

 - Easily embedded in and interacting with Go.
 - JavaScript-like syntax with native int64 support.
 - First class functions.
+- Execution time limit.

+## Why?

+### Why Gates?

+Gates is designed to be an interpreted language embedded in Go.
+It aims to providing a relatively controllable VM so that multiple VMs could run _untrusted_ code in the same process with maximum execution time set.

+### Why not Lua?

+Lua is great except that arrays and maps are both represented as `table`.
+In our use cases, we need to distinguish between empty arrays and empty maps to produce a correct JSON string.

+### Why not JavaScript?

+int64 :).

 ## Data Types